-- Review the design at a system level, describe integration plan, and demonstrate that the design can meet all mission goals. - Provide information regarding the precision of instrumentation and repeatability of measurement.
-(Include calibration with uncertainty.) - Discuss the application of engineering, functionality, and feasibility. - Provide flight performance predictions (flight values integrated with detailed experiment operations). - Discuss flight preparation procedures. - Specify approach to workmanship as it relates to mission success. - Discuss completed component, functional, or static testing
+- Describe the design and construction of the payload and demonstrate that the design meets all mission requirements. - Structural Elements (such as airframe, bulkheads, attachment hardware, etc.) - Electrical Elements (wiring, switches, battery retention, retention of avionics boards, etc.) - o Drawings and schematics to describe the design and assembly of the payload - Provide information regarding the precision of instrumentation and repeatability of measurement.
+(Include calibration with uncertainty.) - Provide flight performance predictions (flight values integrated with detailed experiment operations). - Specify approach to workmanship as it relates to mission success. - Discuss the test and verification program.